4paradigm/OpenMLDB/docs/en/use_case/talkingdata_demo.md

 ### 1.4 Start the Prediction Server

-Even if you haven't deployed the prediction server, you can start it with the option `--no-init`.
+If you have not deployed the prediction server, you can start it with the option `--no-init`.

 ```
 python3 /work/talkingdata/predict_server.py --no-init > predict.log 2>&1 &